afisher1/gridlab-d/docs/docs/0.0 GridLAB-D™/resources.md

----
-title: Resources & Support
+# Resources & Support
-excerpt: >-
 The page provides a series of resources that can help you learn more about GridLAB-D™.
----

 # Source

 The source content for GridLAB-D™ is maintained on the GridLAB-D™ [GitHub](https://github.com/gridlab-d/).